In this Article

-To help you create powerful, effective queries, we’ve put together a few best practice guidelines that you can follow.
-In addition, Attribute provides a preview of results on demand as you create your query, so it’s easy to play around with different configurations and find the formula that returns the results you’re looking for.
+To help you create effective queries, we’ve put together a few best practice guidelines that you can follow.
+Attribute previews results on demand as you create your query, so it’s easy to play around with different configurations and find the results you’re looking for.

-When building a query for tracking Pre-Recorded Spots, you can choose a Criteria that provides specific instructions on how to search for the term you enter.
-There are four Criteria options to select from, which are covered in more detail below: Contains (default), Does Not Contain, Is, and Is Not.
+When building a query for tracking Pre-Recorded Spots, you can choose a Criteria that applies specific rules on how to search for the inputted value.
+There are four Criteria options to select from: Contains (default), Does Not Contain, Is, and Is Not.

 Searches for exact matches of the entered term as well as for words that contain the term.
 Contains is the most flexible and commonly used search criteria option.
 It returns a broader result set and it allows you to refine search instructions by using AND/OR or by adding a second criteria such as Does Not Contain or Is Not to eliminate specific terms.